 To succeed in a slip and fall claim in Ohio, you generally need to establish four elements:

-- Duty: The property owner owed you a duty of care based on your status (invitee, licensee, or trespasser).
+- Duty: The property owner owed you a duty of care based on your status.

-- Breach: The property owner failed to meet that duty by allowing a dangerous condition to exist.
-This could be a wet floor without warning signs, an uneven sidewalk, ice on a walkway, poor lighting in a stairwell, or torn carpeting.
+- Breach: The property owner failed to meet that duty by allowing a dangerous condition to exist and not warning you—wet floor without warning signs, uneven sidewalk, ice on a walkway, poor lighting in a stairwell, torn carpeting, or debris in a walking path.

-- Causation: The dangerous condition directly caused your fall and your injuries.
-This is where medical records connecting your injuries to the specific incident become critical.
+- Causation: The dangerous condition directly caused your fall and injuries.
+Medical records connecting your injuries to the incident become critical.

-- Damages: You suffered actual damages — medical bills, lost wages, pain and suffering, or diminished quality of life.
+- Damages: You suffered actual damages—medical bills, lost wages, pain and suffering, diminished quality of life.

 The "Open and Obvious" Defense

-Ohio courts have long recognized the "open and obvious" doctrine, which can bar recovery if the hazard that caused your fall was so apparent that a reasonable person would have noticed it and avoided it.
+Ohio courts recognize the "open and obvious" doctrine, which can bar recovery if the hazard was so apparent that a reasonable person would have noticed and avoided it.
 For example, a large pothole in a well-lit parking lot might be considered open and obvious.
 However, this defense is not absolute.
-Courts consider factors such as whether the injured person was distracted by something the property owner controlled, whether the hazard was in an expected walking path, and whether attendant circumstances made the hazard less noticeable than it might otherwise have been.
+Courts consider whether the injured person was distracted (looking at a phone, a child), whether the hazard was in an unexpected location or expected walking path, whether attendant circumstances (darkness, rain, busy environment) made the hazard less noticeable, and whether the property owner should have expected people to encounter it.

 Comparative Negligence in Ohio

-Ohio follows a modified comparative negligence rule under Ohio Revised Code Section 2315.33.
-If you are partially at fault for your fall — for example, you were looking at your phone while walking — your damages will be reduced by your percentage of fault.
-However, if you are found to be 51% or more at fault, you are barred from recovering any damages at all.
-This makes it important to document the hazardous condition and demonstrate that the property owner's negligence was the primary cause of your injury.
+Ohio follows a modified comparative negligence rule under Ohio Revised Code 2315.33.
+If you are partially at fault—for example, you were walking while looking at your phone—your damages will be reduced by your percentage of fault.
+However, if you are 51% or more at fault, you are barred from recovering any damages.
+The property owner must be more than 50% at fault for you to recover.
+Document the hazardous condition and demonstrate that the property owner's negligence was the primary cause of your injury.

 Ohio's Statute of Limitations

-You have two years from the date of your slip and fall to file a personal injury lawsuit in Ohio.
-If you miss this deadline, the court will almost certainly dismiss your case regardless of its merits.
-This two-year clock makes it important to consult with an attorney promptly after an incident.
+You have two years from the date of your slip and fall to file a personal injury lawsuit in Ohio under Ohio Revised Code 2305.10.
+If you miss this deadline, the court will dismiss your case regardless of its merits.
+Consult with an attorney promptly after an incident—you need time to investigate, obtain medical records, identify witnesses, and negotiate before filing.

 Steps to Protect Your Claim

-If you have been injured in a slip and fall accident in Ohio, Jwayyed Law LLC can evaluate your claim, determine who may be liable, and help you pursue full and fair compensation for your injuries.
+If you have been injured in a slip and fall accident in Ohio, Jwayyed Law LLC can evaluate your claim, determine who may be liable, and help you pursue full and fair compensation.
+See our case results for examples.
+Call (614) 285-5482 or schedule a free consultation today.
+We work on contingency—you do not pay unless we recover for you.

 This article is for informational purposes only and does not constitute legal advice.
 For legal counsel regarding your specific situation, contact Jwayyed Law, LLC.